This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Services and programmes

 Early Intervention Programme For Infants and Children (EIPIC) is likely the most known programme for children with special needs.
 Activities at EIPIC centres aim to maximise the child’s developmental growth potential while minimising the development of secondary disabilities.
-Click here for a list of EIPIC centres catering to children with autism.
+Explore the list of EIPIC centres catering to children with autism.

 If your child is not in a programme or school where therapy is already provided, he can still attend ad-hoc therapy sessions offered by other SSAs or private intervention centres.
 Adults can also consider therapy services to overcome challenges they face in independent living, working and socialising.
 However, intervention is generally more effective if started at a young age.